nmacharla2510/Earthquake-Data-Analysis-MS-Fabric-/README.md

 # 🌍 Earthquake – Data Engineering Project
 ### 1. Project Overview
-This project was developed to explore data engineering and analytics pipelines using **Microsoft Fabric tools, including Data Factory, Data Engineering, and Power BI.
+This project was developed to explore data engineering and analytics pipelines using **Microsoft Fabric tools, including Data Factory, Data Engineering, and Power BI**.
 ### 2. Dataset Summary
 The data is sourced from the USGS Earthquake API, which provides global earthquake data.
 Sample API Query: